The School Hive

-The bees need to be inspect on a regular basis through the summer.
-The Bee Farmer normally carries out these inspections but it can be arranged for students accompany the Bee Farmer to inspect the bees on rolling basis.
+The bees need to be inspected on a regular basis through the summer.
+The Bee Farmer normally carries out these inspections but it can be arranged for students accompany the Bee Farmer to inspect the bees on a rolling basis.
 They should be able to record the growth since installation.
 The Bee Farmer continues to look after the bees through holiday periods.
-It is good to weight the bees before the summer break and afterwards.
+It is good to weigh the bees before the summer break and afterwards.
 It gives an opportunity to do some maths and re-engage with the bees.

 Bottling & Marketing

 The honey is harvested into buckets at extraction.
 At a later date the honey is re-filtered, settled and put into jars.
 This exercise can be carried out at the Bee Farmer's facility or at school.
 Proper food management processes are observed which is explained to the students.
-The student do the bottling.
+The students do the bottling.

 The students are encouraged to design labels for their honey crop.
 The Bee Farmer explains the legal requirements for the label.
-The student incorporate this information into their design.
+The students incorporate this information into their design.
 The label design can be arranged as a competition where the winning label is attached to all jars or the students can design one each.
 The honey is then sold to either the parents or on the open market at a Christmas fair for school funds or project for instance.